Grasseh/grasseh.com/resources/blog/entries/17-ETS_Frost_At_Lan_ETS_2018.md

 Welp, our final opponents were a squad of high Diamonds with a Challenger player.
 Way above our level.
 We ended with a satisfying team composition, and got in the game.
-The other team went for a nasty level 1 invade and a few communication issued lead to our jungler getting caught trying to invade back.
+The other team went for a nasty level 1 invade and a few communication issues lead to our jungler getting caught trying to invade back.
 I was first on the scene, trying to assist, but as we flashed over the dragon pit, we were followed by their level 2 mid-laner, who waited an extra minion to follow my roam, as well as both of their bottom laners.
 Two kills were given to their Challenger jungler in the 2v4, which lead to him styling on us for the next 15 minutes.
 We were able to get a good stall going, gather a few kills, until they just got serious, grabbed baron and ended the game.